-At the Imperial Valley Desert Museum, we celebrate the desert in all its beauty and all that it has to offer.
-We encourage you to step outside and get to know the wonders in your own backyard!
+At the Imperial Valley Desert Museum, we celebrate the desert in all its beauty and what it has to offer.
+We encourage you to step outside, come explore with us, and get to know the wonders in your own backyard!

 The IVDM operates and has partnered with a number of local groups to provide safe, responsible, and supervised opportunities to hike and explore our local region and its treasures.